-It is also critically important for the AOD WFD Strategy to focus not only on the needs of frontline AOD specialist workers, but also on the needs of other workers who, while not working in AOD specific organisations or programs, are well placed to implement AOD prevention and strategies.
-To focus on the needs of other workers will require adapting to varying systems, structures, and work practices across different sectors, organisations, and individual agencies.
+It is also critically important for the AOD WFD Strategy to focus not only on the needs of frontline AOD specialist workers, but also on the needs of other workers who, while not working in AOD specific organisations or programs, are well placed to implement AOD prevention and intervention strategies.
+To focus on the needs of other workers will require the Strategy to adapt to varying systems, structures, and work practices across different sectors, organisations, and individual agencies.
 A human services systems approach will allow these diverse factors to be encapsulated and addressed within the Strategy.

-3.1.4 Phase 4: Into the future
+2.1.4 Phase 4: Into the future